abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 		  								'label': 'privatenetwork' } } }
 ```

-> Multiple rules can set the same label
+> Multiple rules can set the same label.

-You can write the previous rules in one simplest rule
+The above rules can be simplified into a single rule using a list of subnets:

 ```json
 'policies': {